Sofia-Jurusz/CSC120-FinalProject/cheatsheet.md

 6. you can 'explore' or just 'talk to dave'. respond 'yes' when he asks if you are picking up her order.
 7. swim west, then north twice. you will arrive at delphine's house.
 8. talk to delphine. she opens up the east passage and tells you you need something to light the cave.
-9. swim south to your house and 'talk to mer-maya'. say yes on taking Jörmungandr for a walk (he is an angler fish)
+9. swim south to your house and 'talk to mer-maya'. say yes on taking Jörmungandr for a swim (he is an angler fish and can light up the cave)
 10. swim north and then swim east twice until you are at the cave entrance
 11. If you type 'explore', you will see a jellyfish. type 'talk to jellyfish'
 12. now you will be able to swim south.